 What is Northbound?

-We offer resources to address a wide array of substance abuse and mental health disorders at our San Diego rehab office.
+We offer resources to address a wide array of substance abuse and mental health disorders at our San Diego rehabilitation office.
 They are catered to a number of different demographics such as young alcoholics, cocaine addicts, pregnant women, etc. In addition to coordinating treatment, we are committed to helping our patients live a clean and sober life.
 We are more than just a San Diego treatment center.
-We care about the well-being of our patients and strive to help them on the road to recovery.
+We care about the well-being of our patients and strive to help them on the road to addiction recovery.

 We know the alcohol and drug detox process can be overwhelming, which is why we advise you to take it one step at a time with our help!
 Our trained staff of doctors, therapists, and nurses are invaluable treatment resources.
 Their job is to create a specialized treatment plan that’s unique to each individual patient.
-We also support organizations like Alcoholics Anonymous and recognize the benefits that these systems provide to addicts.
+We also support organizations like Alcoholics Anonymous and recognize the benefits that these systems provide to addicts on their journey to sober living.

 Mental Illness in San Diego and California